alpha-yadav/DSA/readme.md

 Remember to break down problems into smaller, manageable steps.
 Don't get discouraged if you find it challenging at first – persistence and practice are key.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations to help you understand them:

+**Problem 1: Two Sum** (Easy)

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`
+Output: `[0,1]`  Because `nums[0] + nums[1] == 9`

+**Solution Idea:**  Use a hash table (dictionary in Python) to store numbers and their indices.
+Iterate through the array.
+For each number, check if `target - number` exists in the hash table.
+If it does, you've found your pair.

+**Problem 2: Reverse a Linked List** (Medium)

+**Problem Statement:**  Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Idea:**  Iterative approach is common: use three pointers (current, previous, next) to traverse the list, changing the `next` pointer of each node to point to the previous node.

+**Problem 3: Longest Palindromic Substring** (Medium/Hard)

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+Input: "babad"
+Output: "bab" or "aba" (both are valid answers)

+**Solution Idea:**  Dynamic programming or a clever two-pointer approach (expanding around the center) are common solutions.
+The dynamic programming approach builds a table indicating whether substrings are palindromes.
+The two-pointer approach checks for palindromes expanding outwards from each character and its neighbor.

+**Problem 4: Merge k Sorted Lists** (Hard)

+**Problem Statement:** You are given an array of `k` linked-lists, each linked-list is sorted in ascending order.
+Merge all the linked-lists into one sorted linked-list and return it.

+**Example:**

+Input: lists = [[1,4,5],[1,3,4],[2,6]]
+Output: [1,1,2,3,4,4,5,6]

+**Solution Idea:**  Use a priority queue (heap) to efficiently manage the smallest elements from each list.
+Repeatedly remove the smallest element and add the next element from its list to the queue until all lists are empty.

+These problems demonstrate a range of difficulty and common algorithmic techniques.
+Choosing a problem to solve depends on your current skill level.
+Remember to focus on understanding the problem statement, devising an efficient algorithm, and writing clean, well-commented code.
+Trying to solve these problems will improve your understanding of algorithms and data structures.